DiviProject/docs/source/index.html.md

 **Lottery Blocks**

 Currently unique in crypto, once per week one of our masternode holders or stakers will strike it rich by mining a lottery block.
 This will pay them 252,000 DIVI and ten other people 25,200 DIVI each.
-To be eligible, one must have a masternode or a staking wallet with minimum 10,000 DIVI in it.
+To be eligible, one must have a staking wallet with minimum 10,000 DIVI in it, and connected to the Divi network.

 **Vaulting**